Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Cycling Chapman’s Peak

-Starting from the city center in Green Point, the best way to get out of the city is to go up the steep hill leading to the cable car, certainly more difficult than other roads, especially with the summer heat, but always better to get stuck in city traffic.
+Starting from the city center in Green Point, the best way to get out of the city is to go up the steep hill leading to the cable car, certainly more difficult than other roads, especially in the summer heat, but always better than getting stuck in city traffic.

 The downhill from this “pass” is very scenic, overlooking the beautiful white sand beach at Camp’s Bay, where you’ll get after a shire downhill.

-From here the road goes up a bit, following the coast and then crossing a small pass into Hout Bay.
-There’s an “informal settlement” (slum) hanged on the flank of a mountain, shining tin reverberating in your eyes.
+From here, the road goes up a bit, following the coast and then crossing a small pass into Hout Bay.
+There’s an “informal settlement” (slum) hanging on the flank of a mountain, shining tin reverberating in your eyes.
 Hout Bay also has a beautiful beach, encased between Chapman’s Peak and Harbour Heights.

 The best part of this overall great ride starts here, with the absolutely gorgeous Chapman’s Peak Drive.
-This world-class road is not always rideable, it is indeed often closed for fallen rocks or strong winds.
+This world-class road is not always rideable; it is indeed often closed due to fallen rocks or strong winds.

 A sign indicates the state of the road before the climb, or you can check online here, where you can also check the forecasts and the direction of the wind.

-This is a toll road, cars and mopeds need to pay to enjoy it, while for cyclists it is completely free.
-It’s narrow but not many cars around.
-The road follows the cliff and offers an escalation of memorable views, climaxing in the gigantic beach of Noordhoek, in whose waters the sharks roam free.
+This is a toll road; cars and mopeds need to pay to use it, while cyclists can use it for free.
+It’s narrow, but there aren’t many cars around.
+The road follows the cliff and offers a succession of memorable views, climaxing at the gigantic beach of Noordhoek, in whose waters the sharks roam free.

 From Noordhoek, there are three equally scenic options: